Harmony in the Garden Blog

 Why?

-Because the plants at the lowest part of the depression would need to be happy with ‘wet feet’ in the winter (sometimes sitting in a puddle of water for a few days at a time.)
+Because the plants at the lowest part of the depression would need to be happy with ‘wet feet’ in the winter (sometimes sitting in a puddle of water for a many days at a time.)

 And here’s where it gets tricky – these same plants ALSO need to be happy with limited water the rest of the year.